deivgin/parallel-computing/ada/ada-slides.md

 ### Multithreading in Ada

-- A thread in Ada is called "Task".
+- A thread in Ada is called "Task" and declared using the keyword _task_.
-- Multithreading in Ada might be called "Tasking".
-- Tasks may synchronize with the main application but may also process information completely independently from the main application.
-- Tasks are declared using the keyword _task_.
 - The task implementation is specified in a _task body_ block.
 - The main application is itself a task and can be referenced "master task".
+- Tasks may synchronize with the main application but may also process information completely independently from the main application.
+- Multithreading in Ada might be called "Tasking".

 ---